 Although there is a little truth in these claims, they are nevertheless grossly exaggerated, and the gardener is led to believe that the minute he applies a complete inorganic fertilizer to his soil, he might as well bid his plants goodbye.

-For reasons already stated, soil science does, of course, go part way with these “organic” faddists, in that it has always advocated the use of organic matter in soil but with the addition of inorganic fertilizers to supplement any deficient materials.
+For reasons already stated, soil science does, of course, go partway with these “organic” faddists, in that it has always advocated the use of organic matter in soil but with the addition of inorganic fertilizers to supplement any deficient materials.

 Likewise, our findings show that all the ballyhoo about the usefulness of worms in the soil, and in particular the so-called “hybrid” earthworms (these actually cannot be produced), has little foundation in fact.

-Earthworms cannot thrive in a soil devoid of organic matter, so when you add organic material, you add all that is needed.
+Earthworms cannot thrive in soil devoid of organic matter, so when you add organic material, you add all that is needed.
 The addition of earthworms is quite superfluous and does not make plant growth any better.

 The LAWN is a permanent crop and should be treated as such in preparing the soil for it.

-The incorporation of manure or a cover crop, together with an addition of complete fertilizer (4-12-4), is insurance of an auspicious start.
+The incorporation of manure or a cover crop, together with an addition of complete fertilizer (4-12-4), is the insurance of an auspicious start.

-Once established, complete fertilizers may be used which contain more nitrogen, and preferably those which are made at least partially of organic materials so as to last longer in the soil and be safer in application.
+Once established, complete fertilizers may be used which contain more nitrogen, and preferably those which are made at least partially of organic materials so as to last longer in the soil and be safer in the application.